fum-is-chum/spam-bot/README.md

 - Supply $SUI to the first account from the mnemonic wallet
 - Adjust `BATCH_SIZE` in `.env` for multiple wallet accounts (5 = 5 wallet accounts)
 - Adjust `ITER` in `.env` for iterations (100 = 100txns per wallet account)

+## DISCLAIMER
+This script is just for fun and learning purpose.
+There is no audits nor fully proper testings yet.
+Use it with your own risk